-During the FTE Attendance Window, monitor attendance daily to identify any student at risk for not meeting the FTE attendance requirement by running the DWH Attendance Occurrences Report (ATTI007).
+During the FTE Attendance Window, monitor attendance daily to identify any student at risk for not meeting the FTE attendance requirement by reviewing Pinnacle attendance reports.
 During the survey week, check OptiSpool daily for the FTE Eligibility Report (ZSDBD098), this report identifies student(s) not meeting the FTE attendance requirements.
 Once the student meets the attendance requirement, the program will update TERMS.